What's Trending in Valentine Nails for 2026

 Step-by-Step: DIY Gel Valentine Nails with Heart French Tips

-This tutorial walks you through creating professional gel valentine nails with trending heart French tips.
+We tested dozens of gel application methods to find the technique that delivers professional results at home.
+This tutorial walks you through creating gel valentine nails with trending heart French tips.
 The entire process takes about 45 minutes and results in a manicure lasting 2-3 weeks with proper care.
-I'm using gel application techniques I've perfected in my studio, modified for at-home execution.

 What You Need